 It is prohibited to print name-based CCH records.

-Fingerprint-Based CCH records may be printed and released to the customer, or their representative, with a signed Authorization for Release of Confidential Customer Records and Information form (VR1517-2).
+Fingerprint-based CCH records may be printed and released to the customer (subject of record) upon a signed Authorization for Release of Confidential Customer Records and Information form (VR1517-2).
+Such records cannot be released to a customer’s representative, spouse, other household or family member, or potential employer, even at the customer's request.

 Under no circumstances are CCH records to be stored in a paper or virtual case file, or on TWC-VR staff computers.

 All CCH records must be purged and destroyed immediately after a CCH record has served the purpose for which it was obtained.
 For example, after the VR Counselor discusses the implication of the fingerprint-based CCH results with the customer, the VR Counselor immediately destroys the CCH results.